-Young people sometimes email me but I don’t know their age unless they tell me – and I only have their word for that.
-I do not deliberately keep their email address (but Gmail, Microsoft Outlook and iCloud would save it in my account).
+Young people sometimes email me but I do not know their age unless they tell me – and I only have their word for that.
+I do not deliberately keep their email address (but Gmail, Google Workspace and iCloud would save it in my account).
 As I am not “processing” their data, I am not required to ask for parental consent.
 I reply to the email and do not contact them again.

 As I take children’s privacy extremely seriously, I request that young people only to contact me using a ‘screen name’ rather than their real name or, preferably, for them to send me their question or comment via their parent or guardian.
 In any case, I reply once and then delete the email.

 Young people may sometimes comment on my social media posts.
 I don’t know their ages unless they tell me.
 If they mention their ages I will immediately delete their comment.